H4ckedDucky/H4ckedDucky.github.io/README.md

 # h4ckedducky.github.io
 This is my Minecraft server site
 ```
-Thanks to fireservers.xyz for hosting
+Thanks to minefort.com for hosting
 ```